JOE WERTZ Washington DC @joewertz

 Marissa Ortega-Welch is a reporter and editor at KALW Public Radio.
 Her stories have also aired on KQED and Latino USA.
 She is a recipient of the USC Annenberg California Health Journalism Fellowship and the Latino USA California Endowment Health Reporting Fellowship.
 In addition to reporting, she enjoys teaching radio journalism, both at KALW and inside San Quentin state prison.

-Maddie’s story on undocumented agricultural workers and the wine country fires was published in the January/February 2018 issue of Mother Jones.
-Read it here, “Escaping a Wildfire and Fighting to Stay Here.”
+Maddie’s fellowship stories on immigrant workers and the wine country fires were published in the January/February 2018 and July/August 2018 issues of Mother Jones.
+Read them here: “Escaping a Wildfire and Fighting to Stay Here” and”Grapes of Fear.”

 Eve Abrams produces Unprisoned, a Peabody finalist and Gabriel Award winning radio and podcast series which tells stories about the root causes of mass incarceration and the ways our families, neighborhoods, and notions of justice are impacted by the criminal legal system.
 She won an Edward R. Murrow Award for her documentary series Along Saint Claude, and has reported stories on everything from birdsong to the domestic slave trade for a variety of public radio programs.
 For more see eabrams.com.